 Artists have tried to depict this transformation over the years including Apollo Pursuing Daphne painted by Giovanni Battista Tiepolo between 1755 and 1760 currently hanging in the National Gallery of Art in Washington DC.
 And Apollo and Daphne, an impressive marble sculpture created between 1622 and 1625 by Italian artist Gian Lorenzo Bernini, currently on display at the Borghese Gallery in Rome.

-The 2018 Accendo Cellars Laurea Napa Valley Red Blend is dark ruby in color; the bouquet offers dark fruit aromatics including plum, riper cherry and berry notes with aromas of mocha as the wine opens further.
+The 2018 Accendo Cellars Laurea Napa Valley Red Blend (from the Terravina Vineyard, a part of the Upper Range Vineyards in the Vaca mountains near Rutherford) is dark ruby in color; the bouquet offers dark fruit aromatics including plum, riper cherry and berry notes with aromas of mocha as the wine opens further.
 Its aromatics are riper, yet also elegant in its approach.
 The aromas are simply put, beautiful.
 Fairly approachable in its youth, the tannins are noticeable, are slightly chalky and finely integrated into the finish.
 A hint of a darker spice lingers.
 This wine is 95% Cabernet Sauvignon, 4% Petit Verdot and 1% Cabernet Franc.

 The 2017 Accendo Cellars Cabernet Sauvignon is primarily fruit from several blocks at Vine Hill Ranch in Oakville and from western bench vineyards – a section of the valley Daphne refers to as the ‘gold coast’, appropriately named for its premium soils and coveted vineyard sites.
 Fortunately, the last of the grapes for this wine was harvested the day before the devastating Tubbs Fire which burned from Calistoga into Santa Rosa.
 Bart recalls that because of a later heat spike, sorting was of particular importance during this vintage – with their optical sorter removing damaged fruit.
 As a result production was smaller than normal.